Shelby Singleton: Private life

 Singleton graduated from Byrd High School in Shreveport, Louisiana at the age of 15.
 Two years later he married Margaret Ebey, who later rose in the country music scene as Margie Singleton.
+They had their first child together in 1950.

 After 16 years of marriage they divorced.
 Singleton married three more times and had four children: Stephen, Sidney, Shana, and Stuart; and several grandchildren.
 He married Barbara MacCollum right before achieving fame with "Harper Valley PTA".
 Shortly after that they were divorced.

 Death

-Singleton resided in Nashville, where he died, aged 77, on October 7, 2009, following a battle with brain cancer.
+Singleton resided in Nashville, where he died, aged 77, on October 7, 2009, of brain cancer.
 He had been admitted to St. Thomas Hospital a week earlier after suffering a seizure, according to his longtime friend and associate Jerry Kennedy.